tobek/headsoak/notes.md

 ### todo for beta: bits and bugs

-- autocomplete bug: you can't click on autocomplete suggestions with mouse - make sure to trigger select and also have cursor pointer. prob is probably that the input closes too quickly?
-    - fix on stack overflow
 - mention in firstInit() notes something about if you're interested then... or if you want to help out
 - on init, some sign that your notes are loading
 - FAQ